lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 	- Does it depend on the compactness metric we use?
 2. Does spatial diversity give us a normative basis to select one compactness metric over another?

+## My contribution (feel like this section should be somewhere else)

+I make two main contributions to the literature.

+To my knowledge, I am the first to measure the relationship between district compactness and a non-electoral outcome (district homogeneity/spatial diversity).
+A lot of work has focused on the relationship between compactness and electoral outcomes such as partisan bias and responsiveness.

+I also develop a new compactness metric that improves upon previous point-based measures (e.g. \citeapos{cm2010} bizarreness and \citeapos{fh2011} relative proximity index) by incorporating a notion of travel times.
+I show that optimising over my compactness metric results in more homogeneous districts, with positive implications for political participation and electoral responsiveness.

 ## Research procedure